tglanz/bsc/2023b-20551/mmn13/readme.md

 Pacman logic remains the same - he still wants to make the best action possible (maximize utility).

 The ghosts return the average utility instead of their minimum.
 This manifests the fact that they move randomly.

+## Q5, Designing a better evaluation function

+The process of designing the better evaluation function was part intuition and part trial-and-error.

+If we examine the game of pacman at a broad level pacman's main interests are:

+- Not dying
+- Eating food
+- Avoid stalling

+We designed the evaluation function as a dot product of a priority vector and an elements vector measuring different criteria in the game.
+Such approach we can fine tune different aspects of the function - which is where the trial-and-error came in.

+The components of the evaluation are described below:

+Not Dying / Safety: In order for pacman to try and avoid death, we measured the (manhanttan) distance from him to the nearest ghost.
+The closer he is, the more dangerous it is.
+Meaning, the higher the distance, the better the evaluation should be since it indicates safety.

+Eating food: All things aside, Pacman should walk towards food at any given time since his win condition is by clearing the level.
+The negative of the closest food to him is a function that increases as he get closer to food.

+Avoid stalling: The state score encodes penalty for time spent.
+Hence, we use the score of the state as part of the evaluation - Less time spent, the higher the evaluation.

+Another component which has an impact is the "Freedom of movement".
+If the ghosts are in the scared state, Pacman can move as freely as he likes.
+Therefore, it is wise to eat the capsules.

+Also, in the game of Pacman, eating ghosts increase the score.
+Therefore, we added to the evaluation the negative of the number of the ghosts on the board.
+Practically, and perhaps unintuively, it didn't seem to have much of an effect.
+Perhaps it's because that unlike a normal game of pacman the ghosts spawn immediately - taking away some of the benefits?
+Perhaps maybe also because the ghosts spawn afterwards, the number of ghosts increases again causing some rebound effect on the evaluation?